matryx/nanome-docs/docs/navigating.md

 ![](/assets/navigating-page/2D-Control.jpg)

-The control scheme is accessible any moment from pressing [H] key on the keyboard.
+The control scheme can be accessed at any time by pressing the [H] key on the keyboard.